 New York’s finest and most respected restaurants.
 Internships at Jean-Georges, a four star French-Asian restaurant on Central Park, and the increasingly popular Momofuku Noodle Bar in the East Village, gave Ball an edge on the restaurant industry and gave him a glimpse into the kitchens of the industry’s best.
 Perhaps the most gratifying experience of Ball’s time in New York came from his time working at Aquavit, an upscale, multi-award winning restaurant.
 Working under renowned Executive Chef Marcus Samuelsson and General Manager Olivier Zardoni, Ball assisted in the management the restaurant’s impressive wine program.
 Serving as a sommelier for the restaurant, Ball had the privilege of tasting and serving rare, vintage, top-quality wines from all over the world from Aquavit’s 350-bottle list, further broadening his knowledge and love of wine.
 In addition, he earned his Advanced Certificate with Distinction from the Wine & Spirit Education Trust through the International Wine Center before returning to Charleston.

 Upon his return, Ball became managing partner of Poogan’s Porch and also became a Certified Sommelier through the Court of Master Sommeliers.
 Continuing to challenge himself, Ball completed an executive MBA program with a wine industry focus through the Bordeaux Ecole de Management (BEM) in 2010.
-In fall 2012, Ball earned his Advanced Sommelier certification from the Court of Master Sommeliers, making him the youngest with the distinction in the state of South Carolina and one of less than 400 worldwide.
+In fall 2012, Ball earned his Advanced Sommelier certification from the Court of Master Sommeliers.
+He is currently pursuing his Master Sommelier certification.

 Not one to slow down, Ball also launched the La Wine Agency in 2010.
 The wines produced adhere to a defined set of standards to help show what La Wine Agency believes to be “PROPER WINES,” aka un-manipulated, pure expressions of specific varietals or styles that are sustainably produced.
 The goal of La Wine Agency is to create a conversation with new wine drinkers that emphasizes balance and finesse, over power and extraction.
 La Wine Agency works with well-known, artisanal winemakers to develop these benchmark examples.